JGAguado/Smart_Garden/docs/source/index.rst

     .. image:: ../../Documentation/Images/Smart_Garden.png

-Welcome to the documentation page of the |Product|, an electronic board based on the ESP32 capable of controlling a combination of irrigation valves and/or water pumps.
+Welcome to the documentation page of the |Product|, an electronic board based on the ESP32 capable of controlling a combination of 4 irrigation valves and/or water pumps, supporting AC & DC voltages.

-It can be powered from a :math:`24 V_{AC}` supply, or a regulated supply in the range of :math:`12-24 V_{DC}` for exclusive DC operations.

 Contents
 --------